If your ground floor timber floors have become infested with insect damage or dry rot you might choose to replace them with concrete floors.

 Concrete floors suffer from four main defects:

-- Open joints between the edge of the slab and the walls.
-This can cause floor-to-wall damp, resulting in damp patches, wet and dry rot in skirting boards, and ‘salting’ in plaster.
+- Open joints between the edge of the slab and the walls – This can cause floor-to-wall damp, resulting in damp patches, wet and dry rot in skirting boards, and ‘salting’ in plaster

-- Holes and voids, this can be caused if the concrete is not poured correctly or again by a poor or uneven foundation.
-It can result in localised damp patches, hollow spots and in severe cases collapse.
+- Holes and voids – this can be caused if the concrete is not poured correctly or again by a poor or uneven foundation.
+It can result in localised damp patches, hollow spots and in severe cases collapse

-- Punctured Plastic or Liquid Membranes, usually caused by a poor foundation where rubble has not been properly compacted and levelled and then a blinding sand laid to protect the DPC form puncturing.
-This can cause damp patches, and lifting of floor tiles and other coverings.
+- Punctured Plastic or Liquid Membranes – usually caused by a poor foundation where rubble has not been properly compacted and levelled and then a blinding sand laid to protect the DPC form puncturing.
+This can cause damp patches, and lifting of floor tiles and other coverings

-- Lack of DPC membrane.
-If the foundations were not covered with a damp proof membrane before the concrete slab was poured then this can cause moisture to leach up into the floor from the ground.
-This can cause damp patches, overall dampness, which in turn will damage floor coverings by lifting floor tiles and laminates, and causing fungal and mould growth under floor coverings such as vinyl, lino and carpet.
+- Lack of DPC membrane – If the foundations were not covered with a damp proof membrane before the concrete slab was poured then this can cause moisture to leach up into the floor from the ground.
+This can cause damp patches, overall dampness, which in turn will damage floor coverings by lifting floor tiles and laminates, and causing fungal and mould growth under floor coverings such as vinyl, lino and carpet

-Damp Patches on Your Concrete Floor
+Causes of Damp Patches on Concrete Floors

 If you see damp patches forming on your concrete floor you must make sure you check out the possibility that you have a water leak, above or below the floor.
 The possibility of a leak MUST be eliminated before you attempt to carry out a repair.

-Otherwise you could cause a problem in an adjacent area (See our Checklist).
-If the damp is caused by a water leak eg from a leaking radiator pipe, it will be much more easily fixed then a punctured DPC.
+If you don’t you could cause a problem in an adjacent area (See our Checklist).
+If the damp is caused by a water leak e.g. from a leaking radiator pipe, it will be much more easily fixed than a punctured DPC.

 If cracks, holes or voids have developed you should consult a Structural Engineer to establish the cause.
 If they recommend that you make repairs then the remedy depends on the problem with the floor, here is a guide to the best way to deal with damaged concrete floors:

 - Cracks – these should be opened up to slots at least 1 inch x 1 inch (25mm x 25mm), using a disc cutter or grinder, but without penetrating deeply enough to reach the membrane.
-These slots are then cleaned thoroughly to remove all dust and debris and then should be filled with a special Structural Epoxy Pouring Grout, see link above.
+These slots are then cleaned thoroughly to remove all dust and debris and then should be filled with a special Structural Epoxy Pouring Grout, see link above

 Causes of Dry Rot and Insect Attack

 So in many cases the floor timbers and joists become so badly damaged you may feel the only answer is to replace the damaged timber floor with a concrete floor.
 Again, this is not a small undertaking and requires a lot of work and planning but if this is the only course of action to take then it has to be done.